 4. Yonsei University

 Yonsei School of Business (YSB) is part of Yonsei University and is recognized for its Triple Crown accreditation in business education.
-The school also promotes environmental awareness through its home in Korea’s first LEED-certified university building, and it emphasizes practical learning through industry-university collaborations, such as project-based fieldwork, consulting projects with local businesses, leadership forums with industry speakers, entrepreneurship support, and alumni mentoring that connects students with experienced graduates for guidance.
+YSB’s graduate business school offers MBA pathways, including full-time and part-time options, while the wider school supports undergraduate, graduate, and doctoral study in business.
+Yonsei also emphasizes practical learning through industry-university collaboration, including project-based fieldwork, consulting projects, leadership forums with industry speakers, entrepreneurship support, and alumni mentoring that connects students with experienced graduates for guidance.

 “At Yonsei, I have been able to explore these fields through specialized courses, tailoring my studies to align with my interests.”